github/training-kit/_includes/activity/github-CLI/05-make-commits.md

 After you have finished making your changes, it is time to commit them.

 1. Type `git status`.
-Remember that Git status allows us to see the status of the files on our branch at any given time.
+Remember that `git status` allows us to see the status of the files on our branch at any given time.
 Your file is listed under the heading _Untracked files_.
 1. Type `git add FILE-NAME`.
 This adds the file to the staging area and prepares it to become part of the next commit.
 1. Type `git status` again to see what has changed.
 Your file is now listed under the heading _Changes to be committed_.
 This tells us that the file is in the staging area.
 It also indicates this is a new file.